-We have evaluated 100 abstracts containing at least one relationship manually and calculated precision, recall and F1-score.
-The evaluation is depending on the extent of trigger phrases and completeness of grammar, that is over time improving.
+We have manually evaluated 100 abstracts containing at least one relationship and calculated precision, recall, and F1-score.
+The evaluation is depending on the extent of trigger phrases and completeness of grammar, which is overtime improving.
 The measured performance was 0,88 precision, 0,74 recall and 0,80 F1-score.
-It is expected that rule-based approach would have high precision and lower recall, as it would miss some of the relationships, but annotate relatively few false positives.
-Despite making some false positive relationships, the answering of relevant biomedical questions of between genes, drugs and disease performed well.
-The cumulative effect is that noise can be ignored by setting a threshold and manually validating results bellow given threshold if necessary.
+It is expected that the rule-based approach would have high precision and lower recall, as it would miss some of the relationships, but annotate relatively few false positives.
+Despite making some false positive relationships, generated data perform well in answering relevant biomedical questions between genes, drugs, and disease.
+The cumulative effect is that noise can be ignored by setting a threshold and manually validating results below the given threshold if necessary.